Bojan1204/omega-page/README.md

 ## Getting Started
 ---
-This section provide instructions for other developers how to build a project.
+This section provide instructions for other developers how to build the project.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.